AbuBokorprog/bike-rental-services-server/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the existing style and that you have added tests for any new functionality.
+Ensure that your code address to the existing style and that you have added tests for any new functionality.

 ## License